Psychology and Sociology Majors: What’s the Difference & Similarities?

 Your interests will determine your response to this question.
 The Bachelor of Arts in Psychology may be a better choice for you if you want to pursue a profession in individual treatment or counseling.

-However, if you find yourself drawn to the study of gender, race, religion, class, or other social and cultural concerns, a bachelor’s degree in sociology is definitely a better choice.
+However, if you find yourself drawn to the study of gender, race, religion, class, or other social and cultural concerns, a bachelor’s degree in sociology is a better choice.

 At National University, key sociology courses like Sociology of Deviance (SOC 443), Classical Social Theory (SOC 365), Power and Social Change (SOC 540), and Cultural Pluralism in the USA (SOC 500) are just a few examples.